05

 Top Agile frameworks

 When it comes to Agile vs Scrum vs Kanban vs Waterfall, Agile has gained immense popularity over other platforms.
-The core methodology behind Agile framework is that project is broken down into sections as user stories, then they are organized and prioritized before successive delivery in cycles called iterations.
+The core methodology behind the Agile framework is that projects are broken down into sections as user stories, then they are organized and prioritized before successive delivery in cycles called iterations.
 Here are the core principles of the Agile Manifesto framework that are designed to make software development more efficient and result-oriented.

 This is clear from the discussion that the Agile framework focuses more on individuals and interactions over processes or tools, working modules over comprehensive documents, quick response to change over following a plan, customer collaboration over contract negotiation.